walmav/spire-katacoda/app-envoy/step3.md

 `./waitfor customer-service`{{execute}}

-When you see `Creating root_customer-service_1 ... done` and the `host01 $` prompt, check the NGINX logs to ensure `customer service` is started:
+When you see `Creating root_customer-service_1 ... done` and the `host01 $` prompt, check the NGINX log to ensure `customer service` is started:

 `cat customer-service.log`{{execute}}

-The log should contain three lines, ending with `Status: Downloaded newer image for nginx:latest`.
+The log should contain the phrase `Configuration complete; ready for start up`.